fenago/kubernetes-course/md/Lab_10.md

 a way to define data that can be injected into your applications so that the same container can be used across different environments.
-There is little difference between them, which we will learn in detail later on in this chapter.
+There is little difference between them, which we will learn in detail later on in this lab.
 As a quick rule, Secrets are designed to hold confidential data (such as passwords, private keys, and more), while ConfigMaps are more suited for general configuration data such as a database location.
 ConfigMaps and Secrets reside in the specific